-Subject: Aircraft Landing Performance and Runway Excursion Mitigation Date: DRAFTAC No: 91-79BInitiated by: AFS-200/800Change:
+Subject: Aircraft Landing Performance and Runway Excursion Mitigation

+Date: 8/28/23 AC No: 91-79B

+Initiated by: AFS-200/800 Change:

 This advisory circular (AC) provides ways for pilots and airplane operators to identify, understand, and manage the risks associated with the landing phase of flight.
-It also provides information that both certificated and noncertificated operators may use to develop personal or standard operating procedures (SOP) to mitigate a runway excursion meant to bind the public in any way, and the document is intended only to provide information to the public regarding existing requirements under the law or agency policies.
+It also provides information that both certificated and noncertificated operators may use to develop personal or standard operating procedures (SOP) to mitigate a runway excursion.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way, and the document is intended only to provide information to the public regarding existing requirements under the law or agency policies.